ID |

 Diagnostic is an LSP-aligned sealed family ; severity (Error / Warning / Information / Hint, mirroring LSP DiagnosticSeverity), code (stable string id), source ("graphitron"), message, tags (Unnecessary, Deprecated), relatedInformation.
 Arms keep type-safe pattern matching on the producer side; the LSP wire-format adapter reads the LSP fields and projects mechanically.
 AuthorError (the existing Rejection.AuthorError sealed family) carries on WalkerResult.Err.errors; the wire-format adapter projects each leaf to severity=Error LSP Diagnostic records with a code derived per leaf type.

-ValidationReport carries errors: List<ValidationError> and warnings: List<BuildWarning> today; the foundation slice adds a walkerDiagnostics: List<Diagnostic> slot alongside them, and once every producer migrates the three slots collapse into one diagnostic stream.
-From the foundation slice forward, walker output reaches the editor through the same channel today’s validator output does ; Workspace.setBuildOutput(BuildArtifacts, ValidationReport) is the seam, the rest of the wire (recalculateListener → Diagnostics.compute → LanguageClient.publishDiagnostics) is already live, and Diagnostics.validatorDiagnostics gains an arm projecting the walker Diagnostic family.
+ValidationReport carries errors: List<ValidationError> and warnings: List<BuildWarning> today; a later slice adds a walkerDiagnostics: List<Diagnostic> slot alongside them (the foundation slice, R238, shipped WalkerResult and the Diagnostic record but not this slot ; as of 2026-07-04 it is still to come, and the shipped Diagnostic does not yet carry tags), and once every producer migrates the three slots collapse into one diagnostic stream.
+From that slice forward, walker output reaches the editor through the same channel today’s validator output does ; Workspace.setBuildOutput(BuildArtifacts, ValidationReport) is the seam, the rest of the wire (recalculateListener → Diagnostics.compute → LanguageClient.publishDiagnostics) is already live, and Diagnostics.validatorDiagnostics gains an arm projecting the walker Diagnostic family.

 Single field namespace, no failure permit